 Hero: Jose Martinez.
 Two hits, including the tiebreaking homer in the fifth.

 Goat: Tyler O’Neill.
 0-4 with two strikeouts.

-Notes: Daniel Hudson gave up three in the first but then settled in….Paul Goldschmidt continued his home run streak….Giovanny Gallegos and Andrew Miller slammed the door and made the run stand up.
+Notes: Dakota Hudson gave up three in the first but then settled in….Paul Goldschmidt continued his home run streak….Giovanny Gallegos and Andrew Miller slammed the door and made the run stand up.

 Wednesday, July 24 (14-8 win at Pittsburgh)

 Hero: Paul DeJong.
 Three home runs will get you here.
 Four hits will often get you here.
 Five RBI will get you here.
 Put it all together and this is a no-brainer.